Hayato Tanaka

-Hayato Tanaka (田中 隼人, Tanaka Hayato) is a Japanese footballer currently playing as a centre back for Kashiwa Reysol.
+Hayato Tanaka (田中 隼人, Tanaka Hayato) is a Japanese footballer currently playing as a centre back for J1 League club Cerezo Osaka, on loan from Kashiwa Reysol.

 Career

 On 16 October 2020, Tanaka was registered to the first team as a type-2 player.

 On 11 January 2024, Tanaka joined V-Varen Nagasaki on loan.
 On 27 December 2024, he returned to Kashiwa Reysol.

 International career

 Tanaka was called up to the Japan U-20 squad for the 2023 FIFA U-20 World Cup.